juhameskanen/abstract/README.md

 ## Purpose

-AUP aims to:
+$D-\psi-G$ aims to:

 1. Formulate a **model of everything**
-2. Demonstrate, via simulations, how only two minimal principles give rise to physics.
+2. Demonstrate, via simulations, how only two minimal principles give rise to universes with physics.
-3. Provide a **rigorous, testable framework** for a Theory of Everything (TOE) that unifies gravity and quantum mechanics as manifestations of information structures
+3. Provide a **rigorous, testable framework** for a Theory of Everything (ToE) that unifies gravity and quantum mechanics as manifestations of information structures

 This is a research-in-progress project.
 Many simulations and book chapters are in draft form and will be refined over time.

 ## Continuous Integration

-AUP uses GitHub Actions for automated builds:
+$D-\psi-G$ uses GitHub Actions for automated builds:

 * [![Build and Upload PDFs](https://github.com/juhameskanen/abstract/actions/workflows/build-pdf.yml/badge.svg)](https://github.com/juhameskanen/abstract/actions/workflows/build-pdf.yml) – Builds and uploads the latest PDF versions of the papers
 * [![Build and Deploy HTML (GitHub Pages)](https://github.com/juhameskanen/abstract/actions/workflows/build-pages.yml/badge.svg)](https://github.com/juhameskanen/abstract/actions/workflows/build-pages.yml) – Generates and deploys HTML versions of papers to GitHub Pages